cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 cy.get('#modal button').click({waitForAnimations: false})
 ```

-You can globally disable animation error checking, or increase the threshold by modifying the [configuration options](https://on.cypress.io/guides/configuration) in your [`cypress.json`](https://on.cypress.io/guides/configuration).
+You can globally disable animation error checking, or increase the threshold by modifying the {% url 'configuration' configuration %} in your {% url 'configuration' configuration %}.

 ***cypress.json***